-Only some people with non Hodgkin lymphoma have these symptoms, most don't.
+Some people with non Hodgkin lymphoma have these symptoms but many don't.
 It is important for you to tell your doctor about any symptoms like this.
 It helps them to decide which type of NHL you have, and what treatment you need.

 Some people with non Hodgkin lymphoma have lymphoma cells in their bone marrow when they are diagnosed.
 This may cause low blood cell counts, such as